core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       After that, the endpoint does not take any further action.

-   * REQ includes one or more Uri-Path Options, but not the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
+   * REQ does not include the Proxy-Scheme Option or the Proxy-Scheme-Number Option, but it includes one or more Uri-Path Options, and/or the Uri-Host Option, and/or the Uri-Port Option.

-      If the endpoint is not configured to be a reverse-proxy or its resource targeted by the Uri-Path Options is not intended to support reverse-proxy functionalities, then the endpoint proceeds to step 3.
+      If the endpoint is not configured to be a reverse-proxy, or what is targeted by the virtual addressing information in the Uri-Path, Uri-Host, or Uri-Port Options is not intended to support reverse-proxy functionalities, then the endpoint proceeds to step 3.

       Otherwise, the endpoint MUST check whether forwarding this request to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt the incoming message, before performing this step.

       In case the check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-      Otherwise, the endpoint consumes the Uri-Path Options as per {{Section 5.7.3 of RFC7252}}, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
+      Otherwise, the endpoint consumes the present Uri-Path, Uri-Host, and Uri-Port Options, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ (e.g., by means of any of its CoAP options).

       If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.